pattusdev/Shop24/README.md

 ### DRINKS
 • Get a list of all drinks.

-• Get a list of most consumed drinks and quantity.
+• Get a list of the most consumed drinks and quantity.

-• Get a list of all available drinks and nearest cargo company to the client within 3km based on the client's location.
+• Get a list of all available drinks and the nearest cargo company to the client within 3km based on the client's location.

 • Get a specific drink by ID.

 ### ORDER
 • Create a new 'order' request by assigning a list of drinks to a specific client.

-• Choose top five orders that were requested by different clients.
+• Choose the top five orders that were requested by different clients.

-• Get top 10 paid orders, their client details, and transporter details.
+• Get the top 10 paid orders, their client details, and transporter details.

 • Complete an order.